Caviar Russe caviar is hand packed from original tins specifically against each order.

 The female Siberian Sturgeon mature after 5 or 6 years and provide a small to medium grain caviar that is predominantly dark brown to black in color offering great concentrated caviar flavor.

-Caviar which is judged unsuitable to be served as whole-grain (or zernistaya) becomes the perfect candidate for pressed caviar.
+Acipenser Gueldenstaedtii Caviar which is judged unsuitable to be served as whole-grain (or zernistaya) becomes the perfect candidate for pressed caviar.
 Through a gentle curing and pressing process, pressed caviar achieves a highly concentrated consistency, suitable for slicing and spreading.
 Historically known as payusnaya, pressed caviar provided the alternative to czarist ice-block storage in times before refrigeration, and continues to be sought after by those who prize its unique, intense flavor.

-The Pacific sturgeon (Acipenser transmontanus) is most commonly indigenous to the Northern Pacific Coast, and most prevalent in the Snake, Sacramento, Columbia, and Willamette Rivers.
+The Pacific sturgeon Acipenser transmontanus is most commonly indigenous to the Northern Pacific Coast, and most prevalent in the Snake, Sacramento, Columbia, and Willamette Rivers.
 The Pacific sturgeon is considered the largest of all the domestic sturgeon, weighing as much as a thousand pounds in the wild, with the female maturing at age 10 or 11.
 The caviar derived from the transmontanus overall is medium to large in grain, light grey to black in complexion, and generally very mild in flavor.

 Shovelnose (Scaphirhynchus plantorhynchus), also known as hackleback, are the smallest domestic sturgeon, reaching upwards of about one meter.
 They are mostly populated in the midwest of the United States.
 The shovelnose weigh up to twenty-five pounds, and the female begins to produce caviar around the age of seven, offering a small- to mid-sized, rich and flavorful sturgeon caviar.

-These unique assortments provide for both a caviar education and a celebration.
+These signature assortments provide for both a caviar education and a celebration.
 Perfect for the curious caviar newcomer and the serious alike, as these paired assortments offer an opportunity to experience a tasting of 3 inherently different caviar.
 Whether enjoyed side by side or individually, a Caviar Russe Caviar Assortment will be a tasting experience that is well remembered.
 Makes for a great gift for any occasion!
 Each assortment includes house crepe blinis, creme fraiche, the specified caviar assortment along with caviar spoons and a signature Caviar Russe insulated gift bag.

-Each pairing is comprised of the Caviar Russe malossol caviar of your choice, our sliced smoked salmon and foie gras torchon, all packed together with our house made crèpe and silver dollar cocktail blinis, enough crème fraiche and fork, knife and spoon utensils made of highly polished shell, all packed together with a signature insulated Caviar Russe Gift Bag.
+Each collection is comprised of the Caviar Russe malossol caviar of your choice, our sliced smoked salmon and foie gras torchon, all packed together with our house made crèpe and silver dollar cocktail blinis, enough crème fraiche and fork, knife and spoon utensils made of highly polished shell, all packed together with a signature insulated Caviar Russe Gift Bag.

 Whether you serve together as hors d'oeuvres at a special dinner party or spruce up the holiday table, entertaining with this type of indulgence is certain to be well received.
-Pairings also provide for the perfect host gift for any dinner party or for a weekend away, offering a most memorable gift for any recipient.
+Collections also provide for the perfect host gift for any dinner party or for a weekend away, offering a most memorable gift for any recipient.

 Only the finest mother of pearl shells are selected to be handcrafted for Caviar Russe.
 These unique pieces are individually cut, shaped and polished to a brilliant finish, to reveal the inherent pearlescent luster, offering a truly unique and most special serving piece to be used time and time again.